 Using integrated principles from trauma-informed CBT, mindfulness practice, feminist relational theory, motivational interviewing, harm reduction, and other modalities as appropriate, we will work together in session so that your emotions, relationships, body, and lived experiences can help illuminate the way forward.
 While you might struggle to cope with, comprehend, and/or integrate the full message of these experiences on your own, I am here to help guide you in your exploration and discovery toward becoming your most authentic self.

 I hold a Master's degree in Social Work and a Master's degree in the Humanities with a focus on Gender and Sexuality Studies/Transgender Identity, both from the University of Chicago.
 I have been trained and certified in Cognitive Behavioral Intervention for Trauma in Schools (CBITS), Trauma Focused CBT (TF-CBT), and am 40-hr Sexual Assault Training certified by the Illinois Coalition Against Sexual Assault (ICASA) and Resilience (formerly Rape Victim Advocates).
-I have experience working with substance abuse, trauma, relationships (both monogamous and non-monogamous), and issues faced specifically by LGBTQ+ individuals and couples, spanning Northwestern University's Student Health Center, Rape Victim Advocates, and Howard Brown Health Center, as well as extensive crisis counseling experience in a variety of Emergency Rooms across the Chicago area.
-I’m also the mother of a 7 year old son, and in my free time, we enjoy going to the beach, visiting museums, having spontaneous dance parties, and watching movies.
+I have experience working with substance abuse, trauma, relationships (both monogamous and non-monogamous), and issues faced specifically by LGBTQ+ individuals and couples, spanning Northwestern University's Student Health Center, Resilience, and Howard Brown Health Center, as well as extensive crisis counseling experience in a variety of Emergency Rooms across the Chicago area.
+I’m also the mother of a 9 year old son, and in my free time, we enjoy going to the beach, visiting museums, having spontaneous dance parties, playing video games, and watching movies.

 Specialties and Clinical Interests Include:

 “It is impossible for you to go on as you were before, so you must go on as you never have.”
 Cheryl Strayed